Auties00/Cobalt/README.md

   - Template button
      ```java
-     var quickReplyButton = HydratedButtonTemplate.of(1, HydratedQuickReplyButton.of("Click me!", "random")); // Create a quick reply button
+     var quickReplyButton = HydratedButtonTemplate.of(HydratedQuickReplyButton.of("Click me!")); // Create a quick reply button
-     var urlButton = HydratedButtonTemplate.of(2, HydratedURLButton.of("Search it", "https://google.com")); // Create an url button
+     var urlButton = HydratedButtonTemplate.of(HydratedURLButton.of("Search it", "https://google.com")); // Create an url button
-     var callButton = HydratedButtonTemplate.of(3, HydratedCallButton.of("Call me", "some_phone_number")); // Create a call button
+     var callButton = HydratedButtonTemplate.of(HydratedCallButton.of("Call me", "some_phone_number")); // Create a call button
      var fourRowTemplate = HydratedFourRowTemplate.withTextTitleBuilder() // Create a new template builder
            .title("A nice title") // Set the title
            .body("A nice body") // Set the body